NexPlayer/NexPlayer_Unity_Plugin/README.md

 #### Background status handling

-In Unity, check the state change(back/foreground) via OnApplicationPause function's parameteer value.
+In Unity, check the state change(back/foreground) via OnApplicationPause function's parameter value.
 If the application state is background, call Pause Function of the NexPlayer.
-When the state of the application becomes forground, calls the Resume Function of the NexPlayer.
+When the state of the application becomes foreground, calls the Resume Function of the NexPlayer.
 ```C#
 void OnApplicationPause (bool pauseStatus){
     Log("OnApplicationPause(" + pauseStatus + ")");